ankitgtron/Self-Projects/NetflixMovieRecommendation/readme.md

 5. Transformed data for surprised model

-6. Applyed XGBoost Algorithm to improve the Root Mean Square Error and Mean Absolute Percentage Error
+6. Applyed XGBoost Algorithm to reduce the Root Mean Square Error and Mean Absolute Percentage Error.

 -------------------**-------------------**--------------------------------------------------------------